Qrashi/minecraft-plugin-downloader/data/data_info.md

              If version: The version as a string
              If file: {
                   file: path to file
-                  access: How to navigate to the version string (like in URLAccessField) }
+                  access: How to navigate to the version string (like in URIAccessField) }
         Hardware won't be used by the script itself, so you can add custom tags like port